nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `filter gts/5.0`<br>
        Expected: The applicants in the list are filtered by their score, and the updated list contains only applicants with score of at least 5.0.
        Success message shown in the response area.
-Working area shows the filtered list of applicants.
+Applicant area shows the filtered list of applicants.

     1. Test case: `filter name`<br>
        Expected: The list of applicants is not filtered.
 Error details shown in the response area.
-Applicant list in working area remains the same.
+Applicant list in applicant area remains the same.

     1. Other incorrect filter commands to try: `filter`, `filter n/`<br>
        Expected: Similar to previous.